Akashic

 Across the recorded series it reached a Democratic high of 27.0 points in 1964 and a Republican high of 55.1 points in 1928.
 Between 2020 and 2024 the metro moved 1.9 points toward the Republican candidate; the 2024 margin was 2.8 points.

-A population of 158,576, a 84% non-Hispanic-white share, and a median household income of $74,291 describe the metro.
+A population of 158,576, a 83% non-Hispanic-white share, and a median household income of $74,291 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Bloomington, IN and Columbia, MO.

 Compare two places, side by side